awto/effectfuljs/README.md

    declaration (default is true).
  * `keepScope` - if it is true the compiler doesn’t remove useless M.scope calls
- * `varCapt` - doesn't do variable capturing if false
+ * `varCapt` - doesn't do variable capturing if false, if true it will capture variable values using new temporal variables, and if it is string "closure" will use closures for this.
+Capturing with closures generates cleaner code, but much slower.
+Default value is true.
  * `keepForOf` - for pure functions don't translate `for-of` statements
  * `mopt` - translates `yield` statement to `mopt`, default is true